kmskpraveen/Learning-React-redux/redux-demo/Readme.md

 ### Async actions
 Asynchnorous API calls to fetch data from an end point and use that data in your application.

+## Redux Thunk Middleware
+- axios -> Requests to an API endpoint
+- redux-thunk -> Define async action creators.
+It is a middleware we'll be applying to our redux store.
+- Thunk brings the ability for an action creator to return a function instead of an action object.
+This function doesn't have to be pure i.e. it is allowed perform side effects like async API call.
+This function can also dispatch actions